liatrio/aws-accounts-terraform/README.md

 ## Initialization

-See the [init](init) folder for initial setup instructions the first time the organization is being created.
+See the [master](master) folder for initial setup instructions the first time the organization is being created.

 ## Post-Initialization